PhoebeEvans/cs334/Stage 4/README_LG.txt

-I added the backend to the main shopping page
+I made the main shopping page pull from the database